NHSDigital/spine-directory-service-api/docker/sds-api/spine-directory-service/sds/sds-mock-ldap.md

 SDS component has a built in LDAP mocking capability configurable via environment variables:

 - `SDS_MOCK_LDAP_RESPONSE` - turns the behaviour on and off (`"True"` / `"False"`)
-- `SDS_MOCK_LDAP_PAUSE_IN_SECONDS` - optional value that determines how long the mock code should wait before returning a fake response
+- `SDS_MOCK_LDAP_PAUSE` - [optional] value in milliseconds that determines how long the mock code should wait before returning a fake response

 # Mock data